sharetribe/flex-docs/src/docs/concepts-users-and-authentication/user-permissions/index.md

 directly impacts API behavior.
 When permissions are modified, endpoint access is adjusted accordingly, ensuring that users cannot bypass the restrictions imposed by these settings.
 This guarantees access control policies are strictly enforced.

 These restrictions only apply in the Marketplace API.
+Marketplace end-users never access the Integration API directly, so Integration API endpoints don't need to be similarly restricted.
+However, if you create an integration where marketplace users indirectly utilize the Integration API (e.g. proxying calls via the server), you'll need to enforce restrictions based on the currentUser's effectivePermissionSet.
+This might also be relevant if you have more complex customizations in place that utilize the Integration API, e.g., you're allowing users to post listings on behalf of other users using the Integration API.

 ### Making marketplace private